 California Penal Code 1538.5 Motions

-The 1538.5 motion will be filed by a defense attorney if it appears that the defendant’s Fourth Amendment right to be free from unreasonable searches and seizures was violated by the police.
+The 1538.5 motion will be filed by a criminal defense attorney if it appears that the defendant’s Fourth Amendment right to be free from unreasonable searches and seizures was violated by the police.
 This motion to suppress evidence is basically a request that the judge exclude any and all evidence which was illegally obtained by officers.
 If the illegal evidence is suppressed, this is known as the “exclusionary rule”.
 Similar to the Pitchess motion, if the defense lawyer is successful is passing the motion, the case against the defendant is often weakened or even dismissed.

 Disclaimer: This article has been prepared and published for informational purposes only and is not offered, nor should be construed, as legal advice.